Recommended coverages when driving in any foreign country

-Your U.S. policy automatically covers you in Canada, no matter if you're driving a rental car or your own personal car.
-Your policy covers you for as long as you're driving there.
-Plus, there's no need to notify your insurance company or anything like that.
+Your U.S. policy automatically covers you in Canada, whether you're driving a rental car or your own car.
+Your policy covers you for as long as you're driving there, and there's no need to notify your insurance company.
+Learn more about driving in Canada.

 How to get insurance when driving in Europe or another country

 Look for an insurance company that specializes in car insurance for the specific country you're visiting or moving to.
 Requirements can vary widely for each country, and a specialized company can help you purchase the proper international auto insurance coverages.